 Careful study of the Tamron 28-70mm f2.8 VXD G2 and Carl Zeiss Vario-Sonnar T* f3.3-4 lens pixel peeping comparison images in the above gallery leads me to the following conclusions.

-- The Tamron boasts high image quality at all focal lengths and is sharp from centre to edge from f2.8 to f8.
-Vignetting, distortion and chromatic aberrations are at acceptable levels for me.
+- The Tamron boasts high image quality at all focal lengths and is sharp from centre to edge right from open aperture f2.8.
+Vignetting, distortion and chromatic aberrations are at good levels in my view.

 - In terms of image quality, 28mm is the worst focal length for the Carl Zeiss lens and the best for the Tamron lens.